fsprojects/FAKE/README.markdown

 * [Latest stable build](http://teamcity.codebetter.com/viewLog.html?buildId=lastSuccessful&buildTypeId=bt114&tab=artifacts)
 * [Latest development build](http://teamcity.codebetter.com/viewLog.html?buildId=lastSuccessful&buildTypeId=bt166&tab=artifacts)

+## Nuget package

+We have a Nuget package at http://nuget.org/packages/FAKE.
+You can install it with:

+	install-package FAKE

 ## How to contribute code

 * Login in github (you need an account)